thedude12354/Plan0/README.md

     - First Name
     - Last Name
   b.
 Look into how to make Google integraded login
-  c.
-Find a database/place to store user information
+  3. Find a database/place to store user information
-  d.
-Return log in
+  4. Return log in
 2. Calander integration and Class info
   a.
 Working Schedule that will display current class/room number and next class/room number.
 Along with time.
   b.
 Calander